rdugan/cgminerhttpinterface/README.rst

   $ chi-server

-This will start an http server reachable on all interfaces on port 80, which will re-issue incoming requests to localhost:4028 (the default host:port for the CGMiner RPC API.)
+This will start an HTTP server reachable on all interfaces on port 80, which will re-issue incoming requests to localhost:4028 (the default host:port for the CGMiner RPC API.)
+This server can be started at any time, but will of course only be useful once the CGMiner API has been started.

 Options